Here’s a look at my first year in Canada after immigrating to Canada under the federal self-employed stream.

 This is another post I created before the pandemic situation overtook everything.

-I clocked my first year in Canada mid-April.
+I clocked my first year in Canada in mid-April.
 I would have missed it too if it weren’t for the reminder I set on my phone when I arrived last year. lol.

-It’s been over a year since I dragged myself from the eternal warmth of Dubai sun into Canada.
+It’s been over a year since I dragged myself from the eternal warmth of the Dubai sun into Canada.
 So, what are my thoughts so far after a year here?

 You already know what I think of winter in my earlier post – My First Winter in Canada.